grafana/jsonnet-libs/argocd-mixin/README.md

 - ArgoAppOutOfSync: An ArgoCD application has status OutOfSync.
 - ArgoAppSyncFailed: Sync Operation has failed for an ArgoCD Application.
 - ArgoAppMissing: An ArgoCD application has status missing.
+- ArgoSyncLatency: Latency is increasing between Git and ArgoCD
+- ArgoKubectlPendingOperations: Sync Operations are delayed

 ## Tools
 To use them, you need to have `mixtool` and `jsonnetfmt` installed.
 If you have a working Go development environment, it's easiest to run the following: